 Candidates want ease of use and a streamlined job application.

 60% of job seekers will quit filling out an application due to its length or complexity.
 (G2.com)

 Making your application simple, whilst including all the information a candidate needs, creates a good candidate experience.

-So, we've compiled a list of the the top 14 company careers pages for 2020 that you can take inspiration from.
+So, I've compiled a list of 14 Top Careers Pages for 2020 that you can take inspiration from.

 Slack is a platform that offers a professional, user-friendly space to communicate and engage with others, replacing the outdated use of email for communication.

-Slack also offers a great example of an effective careers page.
+Slack also offers a great example of one of the best careers pages.